Blood Rage: Filming

 Filming of Blood Rage took place in 1983 in Jacksonville, Florida, where producer Marianne Kanter had secured a large number of local film investors.
 Scenes on the nature trails were shot on the campus of the University of North Florida, while the apartment complex was located in west Jacksonville.
 Additional filming for the opening drive-in sequence took place in New Jersey.

 According to Kanter, the only reason she appeared in the role of Dr. Berman had been because the actress hired to do the role from New York failed to show up.
 Kanter also noted that the production of the film was rocky, with star Louise Lasser and director John Grissmer not getting along on set.
 According to Kanter, Grissmer quit during the middle of the shoot, though she was able to get him to agree to return.
 The film's working title was Complex, though it was re-titled Slasher by Grissmer.

 Release

-Although the film was shot in 1983, it was given only a limited release theatrically in the United States by the Film Concept Group under the title Nightmare at Shadow Woods in 1987; this cut of the film truncated a considerable amount of the gore special effects.
+Although the film was shot in 1983, it was given only a limited theatrical release in the United States by the Film Concept Group under the title Nightmare at Shadow Woods in 1987; this cut of the film truncated a considerable amount of the gore special effects.